 Telehealth Therapy – We Are Here

-With the growing COVID-19 crisis, our community’s need for counseling has only increased while access to in-person counseling has become nearly unavailable.
+As we navigated the COVID-19 crisis, our community’s need for counseling increased while, simultaneously, access to in-person counseling became nearly unavailable.

-Cherry Hill is positioned to respond to this great need for continued clinical care through the use of teletherapy.
-We are offering teletherapy counseling to existing and new clients while this crisis persists.
-We are targeting our local and surrounding communities with this service, so when this crisis is over, you will have the option to meet with us in-person at our offices or continue counseling through teletherapy.
+Cherry Hill responded to this great need for continued clinical care through the addition of teletherapy.
+Even though we have now moved past the crisis point of COVID, we will continue to offer the option of teletherapy counseling to existing and new clients on a permanent basis.
+Our clients will continue to have the option to meet with us in-person at our offices or through teletherapy.

 What is teletherapy?